 Ovarian tissue storage is the storage of ovarian tissue, often prior to cancer treatments, in hopes of extracting viable eggs from the tissue sample for future fertilization.
 This process is still considered experimental, however, advancements in medicine have made this procedure more common in the past several years.
-The tissue is removed typically through laparoscopy and cryopreserved until the patient is ready and wanting to start a family.
-At that time, the tissue is re-transplanted and the patient is given hormone treatments to stimulate ovulation, either for natural birth or IVF.
+The tissue is typically removed through laparoscopy and cryopreserved until the patient is ready and wanting to start a family.
+At that time, the tissue is transplanted back to the patient and natural pregnancy occurs or hormone treatments are given to stimulate ovulation for IVF.

 Most women choose to store ovarian tissue because they will be undergoing cancer treatment therapies that may affect their future fertility.
 This type of reproductive storage is commonly associated with oncology patients because it allows for a relatively quick retrieval (1 – 2 days) and therefore only a short postponement of chemotherapy or radiotherapy.